Steema/TeeGrid-VCL-FMX-Samples/README.md

 The usual Onxxx events:

-OnAfterDraw
+  * OnAfterDraw

-OnClickedHeader
+  * OnClickedHeader

-OnColumnResized
+  * OnColumnResized

-OnEditing
+  * OnEditing

-OnEdited
+  * OnEdited

 **TeeGrid-specific events:**

-OnNewDetail (called when a row is expanded to show a sub-grid)
+  * OnNewDetail (called when a row is expanded to show a sub-grid)
+  * OnPaint (at TColumn, to paint individual cells)

-OnShowEditor (called when a cell editor is about to be displayed)
+  * OnShowEditor (called when a cell editor is about to be displayed)

 - Abstract Grid "Painter" (canvas)